 UN experts seek urgent release of Liu Xiaobo’s widow

-Liu Xia has been under effective house arrest since her husband was awarded the prize in 2010
+Liu Xia has been under effective house arrest since her husband was awarded the Nobel Peace Prize in 2010

 Related topics